The Ultimate Guide to Shopping and Saving at Aldi

 If you don’t already know where your local Aldi store is, there are several easy ways to find out.
 One such option is to use Aldi’s “Find a Store” feature on their website.
 In addition to viewing the address, weekly ad, and store hours for your nearest location, you can also adjust your search to find stores that sell beer and wine.

 Alas, given the chain’s current footprint, your nearest Aldi store might not actually be that close to you… or even in the same state.
-If that’s the case, you may be in luck as the company is continuing to expand in the U.S. In the meantime, keep your eyes peeled for news on new locations and perhaps even give Aldi a test run if you happen to be visiting an area in which they currently reside.
+If that’s the case, you may soon be in luck as the company is continuing to expand in the U.S. In the meantime, keep your eyes peeled for news on new locations and perhaps even give Aldi a test run if you happen to be visiting an area in which they currently reside.

 Grab a quarter